Honda to shut plant in Britain, imperiling 3,500 jobs

 The next model of Civic to be sold in Britain will be exported from Japan, the company said.

-The company said it will also adjust its operations in Turkey, where it makes 38,000 Civic sedans a year.
-It said it would continue operating there and hold a “constructive dialogue” with local stakeholders.
+Honda is also adjusting its operations in Turkey, where it makes 38,000 Civic sedans a year.
+It said it would continue operating there, however, and hold a “constructive dialogue” with local stakeholders.

 British businesses are issuing increasingly urgent warnings about the damage being done by the uncertainty around Brexit.
 The UK has yet to seal a deal laying out the divorce terms and establishing what trade rules will apply after Brexit.